wyfang/csgo-config/README.md

 Pressing the "TAB" key will show you the network and FPS status and the release will automatically disappear.

-Pressing "CAPS" toggles the sensitivity of both mice.
+Pressing "CAPS" to switch between two different radar scales (0.5 0.3).

 During a match, press "H" to quickly set the team's fast voice volume between 20% and 7%.